-The Trust is a Delaware statutory trust organized on January 27, 2011, and is registered with the U.S. Securities and Exchange Commission ("SEC") as an open-end management investment company under the Investment Company Act of 1940, as amended, (the "1940 Act") and the offering of the Funds' shares is registered under the Securities Act of 1933, as amended (the "Securities Act").
-This Statement of Additional Information relates to two series of the Trust: the Ecofin Global Water ESG Fund and the Tortoise North American Pipeline Fund (the "Funds").
+Each Fund is a newly created, non-diversified, actively managed ETF that is a series of the Trust.
+The Trust was organized as a Maryland statutory trust on August 13, 2024.
+The Funds are registered with the U.S. Securities and Exchange Commission ("SEC") as open-end management investment companies under the Investment Company Act of 1940, as amended, (the "1940 Act"), and the continuous offering of the Fund's shares following the Reorganizations will be registered under the Securities Act of 1933, as amended (the "Securities Act").